Vivien60/binarySearch/README.md

 Just work on binary searching.

-numberGameSimulator is implementing binary searching as a game simulator.
+numberGameSimulator implements binary searching as a game simulator.

 It's intended to be uses in PHP CLI.